 What is it?
 A pack of 12 balls that the brand claims will 'increase drop-and-stop control'.

-We like: always useful – they'll definitely get used
+We like: Always useful – they'll definitely get used

-Watch out for: there are cheaper multipacks if you don't want to spend as much
+Watch out for: There are cheaper multipacks if you don't want to spend as much

 This pack from Titleist aims to give you more speed off the tee and improved control with irons.
 If you're not willing to spend around £50 for golf balls, it's worth shopping for some cheaper multipacks.